 How much does it cost to file an Accutane lawsuit?

-For lawsuits that involve harmful drugs or medical devices, it is common for people to file a legal claim on a contingency basis.
-When you file on contingency, you aren’t required to pay legal fees until you receive compensation for your claim.
+People often file drug lawsuits on a contingency basis.
+When you file on contingency, you aren't required to pay legal fees until you receive compensation for your claim.